tidy-finance/website/docs/31_beta.md

 # … with 30,066 more rows
 ```

 Alternatively, we could have created the same nested data by *excluding* the variables that we *do not* want to nest, as in the following code chunk.
-However, for most applications it is desirable to explicitly state the variables that are nested into the `data` list-column, so that the reader can track what ends up in there.
+However, for many applications it is desirable to explicitly state the variables that are nested into the `data` list-column, so that the reader can track what ends up in there.

 ```r